-Consultation on our Long-Term Insights Briefing 2025
+Our Long-Term Insights Briefing 2025

-Published: April 1, 2025
+Published: April 1, 2025 · Updated: May 14, 2025

 We produce a Long-Term Insights Briefing at least once every 3 years.

 Briefings review current trends and the risks or opportunities they bring.
-They can also be aspirational and suggest ideal ways to respond to what we know.
+They can also be aspirational and suggest ways to respond to what we know.
 This means they can be used to inform a strategic direction.

-This is the second of 2 public consultation phases to develop our briefing:
+We held 2 public consultation phases to develop our briefing:

 • Phase 1 was a consultation to help decide the topic and how we should explore it.
 The consultation was held in November 2024.